haodeng/rust_beginner/ownership.md

 With the String type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the contents.
 This means:

 * The memory must be requested from the memory allocator at runtime.
+String::from, its implementation requests the memory it needs.
 * We need a way of returning this memory to the allocator when we’re done with our String.